tuckerman/tuckerman/README.md

- I am an engineer interested in the intersection of AI, Robotics, and Large-Scale Distributed Systems.
-Currently, I manage a team focused on data search and understanding at Wayve.
-I was previously the tech lead for foundation model development.
+Frequently dabbler, dad, coffee drinker, software engineer 🧪 👨‍👨‍👦 ☕️ 👨‍💻

-I have worked at Alphabet (Google, Google X, Everyday Robots), Airbnb, Sherwin-Williams, and I am an alumnus of South Park Commons where I founded General Reliability.
+I have experience in designing, building, and operating large-scale, complex systems across infrastructure, AI/Robotics, and product teams in management, SWE, and SRE roles.
+I have worked at Wayve, Google/Google X, Airbnb, and I am an alumnus of South Park Commons.
 I am also an angel investor and previously have advised/consulted for a number of SaaS/infrastructure startups.